MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 This tutorial picks up where the [previous tutorial](./react-dapp-local-state.md) left off.
 We will be starting our work from the [multi-component-start](https://github.com/MetaMask/dapp-tutorial-react/tree/multi-component-start) branch of the [dapp-tutorial-react](https://github.com/MetaMask/dapp-tutorial-react) source code repository.

-We will also be utilizing TypeScript and a few best practices to ensure a clean code base as we will now have multiple components and a slightly more complex file structure in our [Vite](https://v3.vitejs.dev/guide/) + React project.
+We will also utilize TypeScript and a few best practices to ensure a clean code base as we now have multiple components and a slightly more complex file structure in our [Vite](https://v3.vitejs.dev/guide/) + React project.

-:::info Why Global State?
+:::info The purpose of utilizing Global State?
 Our previous tutorial approached connecting to MetaMask and keeping the changes of account, balance and chainId in sync with a single component.
-Sooner or later you will have to respond to some state change in a different component.
-In this tutorial we are going to move that state and its relevant functions into React Context and making it global state so that other components and UI can be aware of changes in wallet state.
+Sooner or later, you must respond to some state change in a different component.
+In this tutorial, we will move that state and its relevant functions into React Context and make it global so that other components and UI can be aware of changes in the wallet state.
 :::

 ## Prerequisites